ecomol/Windows_Rjml/README.md

 Joly, S. (2012).
 JML: testing hybridization from species trees.
 Molecular Ecology Resources, 12(1), 179-184.
 Rannala, B., & Yang, Z. (2003).
 Bayes estimation of species divergence times and ancestral population sizes using DNA sequences from multiple loci.
 Genetics, 164(4), 1645-1656.
 Rambaut, A., & Grass, N. C. (1997).
 Seq-Gen: an application for the Monte Carlo simulation of DNA sequence evolution along phylogenetic trees.
 Bioinformatics, 13(3), 235-238.
+****
+If you have any questions, please contact:

+Prof. Youhua Chen, email: haydi@126.com; Address: CAS Key Laboratory of Mountain Ecological Restoration and Bioresource Utilization & Ecological Restoration and Biodiversity Conservation Key Laboratory of Sichuan Province, Chengdu Institute of Biology, Chinese Academy of Sciences, Chengdu, 610041.